kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - **Run time** - This should typically be content that is user specific, needs to update frequently, or is in response to a specific user action.
 For example, an ecommerce site may have product details populated at build time, but things like the current inventory, shipping options/prices based upon the user’s location, or the user’s shopping cart would all be populated at run time in the browser.
 As you may notice, in this example, the content on a single page (product details) may be a combination of both pre-rendered (build time) content (i.e. the product name, photo and description) and run time content (i.e. the product inventory and shipping options based on location).

 > What type of website are you building? https://whattheframework.netlify.app

-## CMS and headless CMS
-A content management system is software used to manage web content (e.g. WordPress).
-They have graphical user interfaces that allow content creators to enter and style their content by choosing from existing templates or downloading plugins for greater customization.
-The content is stored in a database and is displayed to the user based on a template.
-Because CMS tools are meant to be user-friendly, non-technical personnel can use them to manage a website without touching any code.

-A headless content management system, such as Contentful, doesn’t have the presentation layer.
-The CMS manages the content but not its presentation.
-The UI can then be handled in any way, such as with a JavaScript framework, or even displayed in a mobile app.
-The data is retrieved from the CMS through an API and can be returned using some structured language like GraphQL, this data is then used to build the UI.

 ## Serverless
 Your code needs to be hosted on a server.
 Depending on the size of your code and the amount of users you expect to use your product, you might need many servers.
 Companies used to have their own facilities and warehouses that held their servers and many still do.
 But for many, this is not ideal.
 Servers can be difficult to maintain.
 Maintaining servers and the buildings that house them can become expensive too.
 That's where AWS and other cloud providers come in.